UNWON

-BREAKING: Rural California County Appeals to President Trump: Save Our Water!
+BREAKING: Lake County in California Appeals to President Trump: Save Our Water!

 The Lake County Board of Supervisors voted unanimously to ask President Trump to save the Potter Valley Project, a vital water source for the fire-prone rural region.